MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-validate-customer-data.md

   - "sv-se"
 ---
 # How to: Validate Customer Data
-Customer data must be validated before you apply the records to the [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] database.
+Customer data must be validated before you apply the records to the FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> database.

 > [!NOTE]
 >  In most cases, invalid data is not created in the database.
 However, the application can occasionally be blocked if an imported migration table contains errors.